Tobna: History

 Inside the walls, the main street of Tobna ran east–west ("simaṭ", corresponding to the Roman Decumanus Maximus) and was lined with shops and markets.
 More markets lay outside the city walls in the extensive suburbs, of which the most important was to the west.
 There was also a hammam.
 Tobna had an eclectic population including Arabs, Persians serving in the army, Berbers, and Roman Africans who were mostly of Berber descent with some Roman ancestry.
 Ibn Hawqal and al-Bakri both remarked on the bitter rivalry between the Arabs and the Roman Africans in the city, with the Arabs seeking allies in the Arabs of Tahudha and Sétif and the Roman Africans seeking allies in the Biskra region.

 Beyond the walls were extensive suburbs, a cemetery (to the east), and irrigated gardens and farms.
 The city was irrigated by the waters of the Oued Bitham; according to al-Bakri, "Every time it overflows, it waters all the gardens and fields in the suburbs and provides the inhabitants with abundant harvests."
 Major crops included wheat, barley, flax, and cotton.
 Orchards grew dates, among other fruits, and there was cattle and sheep breeding until the 10th century.

 For two centuries beginning c.
 700 CE, Tobna was a major strategic center for Muslim rulers, serving as capital of the Zab region.
 It had a garrison (jund) and newly built walls, and it served as the main point d'appui for campaigns against rebellious Berbers, including members of the Khawarij and, later, the Kutama tribe.
 One military governor of Tobna, Ibrahim I ibn al-Aghlab, went on to found the Aghlabid dynasty, which would rule Ifriqiya for a century.

 In 906 CE, during the final years of Aghlabid power, Tobna was besieged by the forces of Abu Abdallah al-Shi'i, an Isma'ili missionary who had gathered a large following among the Kutama tribe.
 Tobna was fortified with structures dating back to the Byzantine Empire, as well as a large Aghlabid garrison which defended itself with mangonels during the siege.
 Abu Abdallah's Kutama army sent sappers to the wall, protected by a dabbāba (literally "crawler") or battering ram with a protective roof.
 The sappers succeeded in collapsing one of the towers along the city wall, and the Kutama were able to enter the city through the breach.
-The defenders soon surrendered; Ibn Idhari recorded this as taking place at the end of Dhu al-Hijjah, 293 AH (905-906 CE).
+The defenders soon surrendered; Ibn Idhari recorded this as taking place at the end of Dhu al-Hijjah, 293 AH (~ mid-October 906 CE).